rafi-kamal/Bangla-Stemmer/README.md

 Running the application
 -----------------------
-Run the application using the following command:
+Run `Stemmer.java`, passing the rules file and the input file as command line arguments.
 ```
 Stemmer rulesfile inputfile
 ```